| |

 Examples of gTLDs are the com, net, and org domains.
 At the first level, there are also percountry

 domain names, which are called country code top level domains (or ccTLDs).
-There is

 no technical difference between gTLDs and ccTLDs in terms of the DNS protocol; the difference